-Bought a fleet of exceedingly expensive 50-seat deHavilland Dash-7 turboprops supposedly to support its fleet of 3 porcine-heavy DC-9-30-QCs and 2 special-engine MD-80s leased from Hawaiian.
-Then bought some really good-priced 727-100s they found sitting around in Europe - had at least one painted in American International livery - only to discover they were years behind on AD compliance and couldn't fly in the US.
+With the new found capital, they bought exceedingly expensive 50-seat deHavilland Dash-7 turboprops supposedly to deliver regional support for its fleet of 3 porcine-heavy DC-9-30-QCs and 2 special-engine MD-80s leased from Hawaiian.

+Then bought some really good-priced 727-100s they found sitting around in Europe.
+Had at least one painted in American International livery - only to discover these were flying jalopies years behind on AD compliance and couldn't fly in the US.
 A pre-purchase records check would have cost money they didn't think necessary to spend.